proinfocus/datamanager/README.md

 Add this if you want to use this library with MS SQL Server.

 ## Proinfocus.DataManager.SQLite
 Add this if you want to use this library with SQLite.
+You may require to add System.Data.SQLite library to use this.